JPMorgan Chase makes $8.3 billion profit thanks to 'healthy' US consumers

 But Dimon added that there can be "unpredictable outcomes" when there are multiple skirmishes on the trade front.
 He said he was hopeful that the trade issues will ultimately be resolved through negotiations.

+But Dimon didn't seem too think this would be a big problem.
+He even predicted that long-term bond yields, particularly the 10-year Treasury, would eventually start to creep higher again -- and that's another sign of a solid economy.

+"Rates can go up in a healthy environment," Dimon told analysts.
+"It's not always true that the 10-year going up is bad."

-The lingering uncertainty may be worrying investors though.
-Even though the bank's profit surpassed analysts' expectations, JPMorgan's (JPM) stock was flat in early trading Friday.
+The lingering uncertainty may not be worrying investors though.
+The bank's profit surpassed analysts' expectations, and JPMorgan's (JPM) stock was up slightly Friday.

 JPMorgan is just one of several big banks to report results Friday.
 Citigroup (C) and Pittsburgh regional banking giant PNC (PNC) also posted profits that topped forecasts.
 But scandal-plagued Wells Fargo (WFC) reported earnings that missed Wall Street's targets.